veranyagaka/Paymaster3.0/README.md

 - [ ] Use Bootstrap for the css
 - [ ] All the 5 modules
 - [ ] Working of all the modules
+- [ ] Fix the mime type and the working of the javascript files!!
+- [ ] Redirection to all the pages
+- [ ] Ensure the restricted entry method
+- [ ] Deployment && docker